steadybit/extension-kubernetes/advice/readiness_probe/action_needed_summary.md

-When ${target.k8s.deployment} will be redeployed, Kubernetes can not check if your pod is ready to receive traffic.
-Your service ${target.k8s.deployment} may get assigned traffic before it is able to handle it.
+When ${target.steadybit.label} will be redeployed, Kubernetes can not check if your pod is ready to receive traffic.
+Your service ${target.steadybit.label} may get assigned traffic before it is able to handle it.